HagesLab/MetroTRPL/README.md

 **ValueErrors from get_data() or get_initpoints() with unusual symbols**

 Software such as MS Excel can add invisible formatting or characters to data files. **Be sure to save your data as ".csv" - not ".csv UTF-8" or any other variants.** After you save your data, reopen your .csv file with a text editor (e.g. notepad) to verify that there are no unusual symbols.

+**My TRPL predicted lifetimes are too high**

+One reason this can happen with TRPL data is if the dataset is not background level subtracted or overly noisy, as any background noise component can be though of as a decay with a lifetime of infinity.
+First, be sure to subtract any background noise from your TRPL measurements.
+Second, **truncate** your data just before the signal decays to the noise level; otherwise the noisy points will artificially inflate the lifetime.

+**My log likelihoods are extremely low (< -10^6) and don't improve over time**

+If you have the do_log setting active, make sure all of your measurement data are positive.
+Consider using scale_factor if you aren't using already.
+Keeping in mind that simulated I_PL values are ~10^22 cm^-2 s^-1 at t=0 and simulated TRTS values are ~10^-3, good initial guesses for scale_factors are 10^-20 for TRPL and 10^3 for TRTS.

 ## File Overview